School TypePrimaryInspection RatingOutstanding

 Feedback to WhichSchoolAdvisor.com is highly positive.
 Close to 90% of parents surveyed would recommend Kings Dubai to other parents, the vast majority are satisfied with the academic performance of their children.
 There was a more balanced view as to whether the school offers good feedback, on discipline and on “Good Value”.

-September 2014 saw the opening of two new schools under the brand – Kings’ Nad Al Sheba, and Kings’ School Al Barsha, neither of which has yet to receive a rating.
-The new schools allow the Kings' brand to offer schooling from pre-KG to secondary for the first time.
+September 2014 saw the opening of two new schools under the brand – Kings’ Nad Al Sheba, and Kings’ School Al Barsha, both of which were rated Good in their first inspections in 2016/17 - a highly creditable start to the inspection process.
+The new schools allow the Kings' brand to offer schooling from FS1 to secondary for the first time.
 Kings’ School Al Barsha is located on the Umm Suqeim Road in Al Barsha South, Kings’ School Nad Al Sheba is close to the Meydan development and the upcoming Sheikh Mohammad Bin Rashid City.
 A paid shuttle bus is offered for students between Kings’ School Dubai and Kings’ School Al Barsha for parents who have children at both campuses.

 Fees at Kings' Dubai currently start at 40,777 AED for Foundation Stage and move to 61525 AED by Year 6.
 Once a school place has been offered, as per KHDA regulations the school requires a “new student registration deposit” which is 25% of the annual school fee (quite a hefty amount to find, but deducted from the first terms fees).
 Before the end of the summer term, a re-registration fee for the following academic year is required for all Kings’ Students.
 This fee is 10% of the annual school fee (deducted from the first terms school fees).